ebuchman/blog/content/posts/hayek-polanyi.md

 necessary towards those for which agreement is likely to exist in a society of free individuals.
 In this sense, democracy is only possible in a liberal society.

-To this end, Hayek stresses the importance of the Rule of Law - fixed, long-term, general purpose rules that do not favour particular groups or people but can be used by anyone to predict the behaviour of others and thus to collaborate in unplanned ways.
+Hayek thus stresses the importance of the Rule of Law - fixed, long-term, general purpose rules that do not favour particular groups or people but can be used by anyone to predict the behaviour of others and thus to collaborate in unplanned ways.
 This is in contrast to arbitrary discretionary power often exercised by governments